jacebenson/cedar/docs/versioned_docs/version-2.0/how-to/using-a-third-party-api.md

 1. Provide a way for the client to talk to our server(less function)
 2. A way for our server(less function) to talk to the third party API

-Redwood comes with GraphQL integration built in so that seems like a logical way to get our client talking to our serverless function.
+Cedar comes with GraphQL integration built in so that seems like a logical way to get our client talking to our serverless function.
 Let's create a GraphQL SDL (to define the API interface for the client) and a service (to actually implement the logic of talking to the third-party API).

-> **Doesn't Redwood have a generator for this?**
+> **Doesn't Cedar have a generator for this?**
 >
-> Redwood does have an SDL generator, but it assumes you have a model defined in `api/db/schema.prisma` and so creates the SDL you need to access that data structure.
+> Cedar does have an SDL generator, but it assumes you have a model defined in `api/db/schema.prisma` and so creates the SDL you need to access that data structure.
 If you're creating a custom one you're on your own!

 ### The GraphQL API